Elgato: Thunderbolt dock

-Game Capturing
+Game capturing

 Game Capture HD, which connects to gaming consoles to record gameplay, was introduced in 2012.
 It was created in response to gamers that were hacking EyeTV products for gameplay recording.
 The device connects between a gaming console and the TV and is powered by a USB connection.
 It captures video as the console sends it to the television, compresses and stores it.
 A review in iPhone Life gave it 4 out of 5 stars and noted that it could also be used to record iPad games with the right setup.

-In October 2014 Elgato released a new version called HD 60.
+In October 2014, Elgato released a new version called HD 60.
 It recorded in 60 frames per second and 1080p high definition video (compared to the previous Game Capture HD's 1080p30 or 720p60), whereas typical low-end video game recording devices capture in 720p and 30 frames per second.
 The Telegraph gave it four out of five stars.
 A review in Gizmodo said that it captured extremely high-quality footage, but it may be higher-end than needed for many gamers that would be satisfied with the recording features built into the console.

+In February 2024, Elgato released the 4K X, a new capture card which records in 144 frames per second and in 4K resolution.
+Gaming news website Dexerto rated the 4K X at five out of five stars, saying that it offered "a much needed upgrade over the older HD60 X."